smd-ros-rpm-release/moveit_visual_tools-release/README.md

  - publishText
  - publishTest

+And more...

 ### Collision Object Functions

+To

 Helpers for adding and removing objects from the MoveIt! planning scene.
 CO stands for Collision Object and ACO stands for Active Collision Object.

+DEVELOPER TODO: make it so that to use these functions, you must first instanciate a planning scene monitor outside of moveit_visual_tools.
+Remove publish collision message

  - cleanupCO
  - cleanupACO